 MLK Unsung Hero Awards

-The MLK Unsung Hero Awards are annually awarded to two UNC staff/faculty, department or community/corporate entity who have exemplified a steadfast commitment to inclusion.
+The MLK Unsung Hero Awards are annually awarded to up to two UNC staff/faculty, department or community/corporate entity who have exemplified a steadfast commitment to inclusion.
 Through their everyday work and advocacy, these awardees have made significant contributions to social justice, equity, and diversity, and have made a positive difference in the lives of others at Carolina.